Near Independence in Warren County, Indiana — The American Midwest (Great Lakes)

 The First White Man in Warren County

 Location.
 40° 20.843′ N, 87° 10.66′ W. Marker is near Independence, Indiana, in Warren County.
 Marker is on North Independence Pine Village Road north of County Road E 175 N, on the left when traveling north.
+Located in the West section of the Independence Cemetery by the flag pole.
 Touch for map.
-Located in the West section of the Independence Cemetery by the flag pole.
 Marker is in this post office area: Williamsport IN 47993, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 The Trail of Death (approx. 0.9 miles away); Davis Township - Maysville (approx. 1.9 miles away); a different marker also named Trail of Death (approx. 4.9 miles away); Ravine Park (approx. 5.1 miles away); Hotel Attica (approx. 5.2 miles away); Marshall M Milford Home (approx. 5.2 miles away); The Old Church (approx. 5.2 miles away); The Old Library (approx. 5.2 miles away).